-Keeping up with the season 12 roadmap of Apex Legends, Respawn Entertainment finally blessed us with another collection event that will introduce the highly anticipated Heirloom for Crypto.
-Crypto players have been waiting for this moment for a long time.
-Suffices to say that they will be pleased with the Biwon Blade.
+Keeping up with the season 12 roadmap of Apex Legends, Respawn Entertainment finally blessed us with another collection event that introduced the highly anticipated Heirloom for Crypto.
+Crypto players had been waiting for this moment for a long time.
+It suffices to say that they will be pleased with the Biwon Blade.

-Aside from the new event-related skins, Respawn will also bring back the Control game mode situated in the Caustic Treatment POI on the Kings Canyon map.
-Talking about maps and POIs, a new Arenas map called Drop-Off will join the current map pool with the upcoming update.
+Aside from the new event-related skins, Respawn also brought back the Control game mode situated in the Caustic Treatment POI on the Kings Canyon map.
+Talking about maps and POIs, a new Arenas map called Drop-Off also joined the current map pool with the Warriors Collection Event update.

-In terms of mid-seasonal weapon balancing changes, the G7-scout is receiving a healthy buff, making itself more viable in the current meta.
+In terms of mid-seasonal weapon balancing changes, the G7-scout received a healthy buff, making itself more viable in the current meta.
 Also, QoL updates to many aspects of the game, including the spawn rate of hop-ups, are confirmed with the upcoming Warriors collection event.

 Warriors Collection Event

 Our limited-time 9v9 mode Control is returning for two weeks with the Warriors Collection Event!